-I remember sitting in my living room when I was a boy watching Peter Jennings talk about Mount St. Helens back on May 18th, 1980.
+I remember sitting in my living room when I was a young boy watching Peter Jennings talk about Mount St. Helens back on May 18th, 1980.
 I was completely fixated on what was happening and at that point in my life, had zero understanding of volcanos or what they could do.

 To be truthful, I was never much of a science guy in school, as it wasn't my best subject of study.
-However, I've always been fascinated by volcanos and how in a matter of minutes, they could absolutely change the entire landscape for miles around.
+However, I've always been fascinated by volcanos and how in a matter of minutes, they could change the entire landscape for miles around.

 Of course, most of us know that we're sitting on one of the largest super-volcanoes in the world: Yellowstone.

 One doesn't have to search very far online to find out all kinds of scenarios on what would/will happen when there is a major eruption of the Yellowstone Caldera.
-I've come across all kinds of theories on the subject, from everyone dies, to the United States not seeing sunlight for over a year.
+I've come across all kinds of theories on the subject, from everyone dying, to the United States not seeing sunlight for over a year.

 So what do you say we ask those in the know?
 According to the United States Geological Survey, an eruption of Yellowstone will not wipe out humanity.
 Ok, well that's good news, but what about Montana?